stevenluongo/alternative-language-project/README.md

 ### 3. Number of Phones with Only One Feature Sensor:

 ### My process:
-* This question requires comparing the launchAnnounced year to the launchStatus year.
+* This question necessitates parsing the featuresSensors field to count the number of sensors listed for each phone.

 ### Code
 ```